Upcoming Events

 Monthly Cellar Tour

 Learn more about part of the house that is not normally open to the public on this fascinating cellar tour.
-Children over 12 years only.
-There are steps leading to the cellar and the floor is uneven.
+Please note there are steps into the cellar and the floor is uneven.
+Adults £5.
+Children 12 years and over £2.

 Find out more »Greek Myths and Legends with Maria Credali